ryanallen/words-of-my-perfect-teacher/README.md

 the title by which [Śāntarakṣita](#śāntarakṣita) is sometimes known.

 ## Bodhisattva levels
-*phags pa'i sa*, lit. sublime levels, Skt. *bhumi*.
+*phags pa'i sa*, lit. sublime levels, Skt. *bhūmi*.
 The ten levels of realization reached by [Bodhisattvas](#bodhisattva) on the paths of seeing, meditation and beyond learning.
 In some classifications additional levels are added.
 "These levels are sublime because they are far beyond ordinary beings."
 DICT.

 ## Bodhnath (stūpa)
 *bya rung kha shor*, pronounced "Jarungkashor", one of the two great stūpas in the Kathmandu valley.
-The story of its construction is related to the advent of Buddhism in Tibet and described in the *History of the Jarungkhashor Stupa*, a terma discovered by Sakya Zangpo (translated by Keith Downam as *The Legend of the Great Stupa*, berkeley, Dharma Publishing, 1973).
+The story of its construction is related to the advent of Buddhism in Tibet and described in the *History of the Jarungkhashor Stūpa*, a terma discovered by Sakya Zangpo (translated by Keith Downam as *The Legend of the Great Stūpa*, berkeley, Dharma Publishing, 1973).

 ## Body, speech, mind, qualities and activity
 *sku, gsung, thugs, yon tan, phrin las*, five aspects of Buddhahood.
 Sometimes referred to as the [five kayas](#five-kayas).
 See also [five families](#five-families).